 Do You Have the Needed Capital?

-As you already know, being that you’ve already done it, opening a new restaurant is not cheap.
-Even if your first location is doing very well, that certainly doesn’t mean that it’s generating enough income to support your plans to open a second one.
+As you already know, being that you’ve already done it, opening a second restaurant location is not cheap.
+Even if your first location is doing very well, that certainly doesn’t mean that it’s generating enough income to support your plans to the open a second one.

 The good thing is that you already have an idea of what it costs and you are aware of the type of expenses that go into it.
 You’re going to need to pay rent for your new location.
 Is the projected second location in an area that’s cheaper than your current one?
 How much new equipment do you need?
 How many employees are you planning to hire?
 How much is renovating and furnishing your new location going to run you?